Nikhitha-coder19/RiskPulse/README.md

 - Credentials and secrets
 - Caches and virtual environments

-The model binaries are obtained through the future GitHub Release provisioning process.
+The model binaries are obtained through the public GitHub Release `v1.0.0` using `scripts/provision_models.py`.
+The repository stores the model metadata and manifest, while the large trained model binaries remain release assets rather than Git-tracked files.

 ## Limitations / Prototype Notes